wp-plugins/fg-prestashop-to-woocommerce/readme.txt

 * Initial version: Import PrestaShop products, categories, tags, images and CMS

 == Upgrade Notice ==

+= 1.10.0 =
+New: Log the messages to wp-content/debug.log
+FAQ updated

 = 1.9.1 =
 New: Test the presence of WooCommerce before importing